qri-io/rfcs/text/0031-expanded_remove.md

 ### logbook garbage collection
 Running `qri remove --all` drops a bunch a storage and "caps off" a dataset history with a delete operation, preventing the dataset from showing up in list operations.
 Delete doesn't remove remove logbook data.
-We'll have to figure out a way to clean up the logbook itself with a plubming command of some sort.
+We'll have to figure out a way to clean up the logbook itself with a plumbing command of some sort.

 ### A Restore Command
 It's also possible to "undelete" by re-opening the log, writing a new operation to the closed log.
 We haven't addressed if this sort of double-undo should be allowed.
 If so, it shouldn't be a top-level command.